 Event highlights in August

-Since launching in 2015, the city's Reggae Ska Festival has quickly become one of the highlights if the musical calendar and it's a welcome injection of diversity into our city's often staid music scene.
-This year's lineup features The Toasters from the US, Oreskaband hailing from Japan, and Hong Kong’s very own The Red Stripes.
+Since launching in 2015, the city's Reggae Ska Festival has quickly become one of the highlights if the musical calendar and it's a welcome injection of diversity into Hong Kong's often staid music scene.
+This year's exciting lineup features Roddy Radiation from The Specials hailing from Japan, Japan’s The Mighty Crown and so much more.
+We're in for a treat!

 Looking for things to do on a budget?